splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Import a Google Chrome Recorder JSON file
 --------------------------------------------------------

 ..
-Note:: Included within recordings from Google Chrome Recorder is the specific viewport size of the browser window used in the recording.
-When imported, this recorded viewport is not imported into the browser test.
-Check that the browser test's device selection accurately represents the viewport size used by the recorded browser window.
+Note:: Recordings from Google Chrome Recorder include the specific viewport size of the browser window used in the recording.
+When you import a recording, Splunk RUM doesn't import the viewport size into the browser test.
+Therefore, you must check that the test's device setting matches the viewport size used by the recorded browser window.

 Follow these steps to import a JSON file from Google Chrome Recorder to a new or existing browser test.